CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - duplicate requests in a short safe window may avoid double deduction
 - admin may restore quota when justified

-### D.2.3.1 Locked Replacement Rule
+### D.2.3.1 Locked Linked-Account Overflow Rule

 When a new Telegram account validates a token and max linked accounts is already reached:

-* Phase 1 behavior = auto-replace-oldest active linked account
+  * Phase 1 behavior = deny new linking
-* replacement is allowed only when replacement cooldown has passed
-* replacement cooldown = 10 minutes per token
+  * system must show linked account/device sharing limit reached
+  * system should direct user to contact admin
+  * no existing linked account should be auto-replaced
-* replaced account must be marked non-active and logged
+  * denial must be logged
-* replacement action must not consume quota
+  * denial must not consume quota

 Purpose:

+  * preserve predictable account ownership
+  * reduce support disputes caused by silent account replacement
-* keep account sharing controlled
+  * keep recovery/admin actions explicit and traceable
-* support practical user recovery without manual admin work for normal cases

 ### D.2.4 Backend Core Enforcement Order
 Backend must enforce request eligibility in one consistent order: